Škoda Varsovia

-Škoda Varsovia is an electric multiple unit train type developed by Škoda Transportation and operated by the Warsaw Metro.
-The production of the trains was launched in 2019.
-The first unit entered regular passenger service in 2022.
+The Škoda Varsovia is an electric multiple unit train type developed by Škoda Transportation and operated by the Warsaw Metro in Poland, as their sixth and latest generation of rolling stock, with 37 six-car trainsets.
+The production of the trains was launched in 2019, and first unit entered regular passenger service in 2022.
+In 2023, the Sofia Metro in Bulgaria ordered eight four-car trainsets, scheduled to enter service in 2026.